 The following are legal grounds that are accepted in the court of Virginia when an annulment is requested:

-A marriage may be annulled if a spouse fails to reveal that he/she is a convicted felon or prostitute before the marriage takes place
+A bonds of matrimony may be annulled if a partner fails to reveal that he/she is a convicted felon or prostitute before the bonds of matrimony takes place

-If a person has a wife/husband at the time of marriage.
+If a person has a wife/husband at the time of bonds of matrimony.

-A person who is married forcefully or under threat from their spouse at the time of marriage is eligible for an annulment.
+A person who is married forcefully or under threat from their spouse at the time of bonds of matrimony is eligible for a voiding of the marriage.

 Spouses are related by blood.